Kate opted for a Jenny Packham gown for this evening’s glamorous, glittering premiere of the new James Bond film, SPECTRE.

-Kate has worn quite a few dresses in this ‘icy blue’ shade, below you see Kate in Jenny Packham at the National Portrait Gallery for an April 2013 event, wearing at a Photography Awards function in October of last year, and at tonight’s premiere, and then in tonight’s Jenny Packham frock.
+Kate has worn quite a few dresses in this ‘icy blue’ shade.
+Below, you see Kate in Jenny Packham at the National Portrait Gallery for an April 2013 event, wearing Emilia Wickstead at a Photography Awards function in October of last year, and at tonight’s premiere, and then in tonight’s Jenny Packham frock.

 Today’s dress isn’t quite as rich a color, but it struck me as being very similar; I would swear there was a fourth dress in this shade for an evening engagement, but I